vechain-energy/example-buy-me-a-coffee/README.md

 ## Application Structure

 At the center is the `<App />` component, which is responsible for rendering both the layout and the application itself.
-This component is encapsulated by providers designed to establish global connectivity for Vechain and HTTP requests.
+This component is encapsulated by providers designed to establish global connectivity for VeChain and HTTP requests.

 ```
 +---------------------- React -------------------------+